FlaskSimpleAuth Tutorial

 Edit the acme.conf file to tell about basic authentication:

-FSA_AUTH = ["basic"]
+FSA_AUTH = ["basic", "none"]

 FSA_REALM = "acme" # the app name, also the default

 For non trivial projects, it is good practice to split the application in several files.
 This creates an annoying chicken-and-egg issue with Python initializations.
-A common pattern is to define init_app(app: Flask) initialization functions in each file, to call them from the application file, and to use proxy objects to avoid loading ordering issues.
+A common pattern is to define init_app(app: Flask) initialization functions in each file, to call them from the main application file, and to use proxy objects to avoid loading ordering issues.

 Create a database.py file which will hold our application primitive database interface: